DMSO Could Save Millions From Brain and Spinal Injury

 Animal research in turn supports the above results:

 •A rabbit study created lethal brain edema (and increased ICP) by freezing part of the brain.
 DMSO was observed to significantly reduce ICP after 5 minutes while increasing cerebral perfusion and not changing central venous pressure.
-This was then followed up with a study that achieved similar results with a different DMSO dose and a final study that showed indomethacin blocked DMSO’s reduction of ICP.
+This was then followed up with a study that had similar result, with a study that achieved similar results with a different DMSO dose and a final study that showed indomethacin blocked DMSO’s reduction of ICP.

 •A monkey study, had an expanding balloon (designed to stimulate a hematoma) was placed in the brains of 40 monkeys, 15 of whom received DMSO.
 Of the DMSO treated monkeys, 1 (7%) died, and 1 developed mild right side paralysis.
 In contrast, 90% of those who received saline died (with the survivor having severe neurological deficits and dying the next day).